NOC-OI/git-novice-old/_episodes/08-collab.md

 {: .callout}

 > ## Group exercise
-> 1. Everyone in group should clone the repository git@github.com:colinsauze/aber-pubs.git (using SSH), or if you are unable to use SSH then clone https://github.com/colinsauze/aber-pubs.git
+> 1. Everyone in group should clone the repository git@github.com:NOC-OI/favourite-places.git (using SSH), or if you are unable to use SSH then clone https://github.com/NOC-OI/favourite-places.git
-> 2. Find the longditude and latitude of your favourite pub, cafe, restaurant, etc. The website https://www.latlong.net/ can help you do this.
+> 2. Find the longditude and latitude of your favourite pub, cafe, restaurant, etc. The website https://www.latlong.net/ or https://www.gps-coordinates.net/ can help you do this.
-> 3. Add a new line to aberpubs.csv with the following fields seprated by commas: The name of the location, a symbol (bar, cafe, restaurant), your name, a comment about the location, the longitude (note this should be negative for the Western Hemisphere, including most of the UK) and latitude.
+> 3. Add a new line to places.csv with the following fields seprated by commas: The name of the location, a symbol (bar, cafe, restaurant), your name, a comment about the location, the longitude (note this should be negative for the Western Hemisphere, including most of the UK) and latitude.
 > 4. Add/Commit this change to your local repository.
 > 5. Push your changes to the upstream repository.
 > 6. Unless you are the first person to push to the repository, this will almost certainly result in a merge conflict error since multiple people have edited the same line.
 We'll deal with how to resolve this in the next section.